codinasion-archive/codinasion-programme/programme/volume-of-cylinder/README.md

 ---
 title: Volume of a cylinder
-description: Write a program to compute the volume of a Cylinder
+description: Write a programme to compute the volume of a Cylinder
 contributors:
   - yougottawork
   - dylan-power